 Expansion as a form of inclusion.

 As I speak on diversity and inclusion, I can't help but feel that the conversation often ends with the idea that diverse characters need to make themselves at home in someone else's world.
 Similar to the assimilation that was expected after integration, diverse characters often find themselves needing to belong in unfamiliar communities with no room for authentic self-expression.
-This is because inclusion implies accepting someone into your world.
+This is a problem reflected within production teams and networks when it comes employees with various backgrounds feeling a sense of belonging.
+If someone cannot bring their whole self to work, they are not free to create, lead, or grow within the institution.
+Inclusion implies accepting someone into your world.

-What if we were to expand our perspective so that it included the viewpoints of all of our characters?
+What if we were to expand our perspective so that it included the viewpoints of all of our characters and employees?

 Often, we forget that our worldview is bias and unique to us.
 Expanding our frame of mind to make room for another viewpoint is key.
-This way, the lens through which your character views the world will be undeniably present thus opening your story to more possibilities.
+This way, the lens through which we tell stories will open up to infinite possibilities.